DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 Lennox, J. C. (2018). *Determined to believe?: The sovereignty of God, freedom, faith, and human responsibility*.
 Zondervan.

+Martin, W. (2017, Jul 9). *The Mystery of Predestination* [Video].
+YouTube. https://youtu.be/uuUKE5resPs&t=1225

-Polkinghorne, J. C. (2005). *Science and providence: God’s interaction with the world* (Templeton Foundation Press ed.).
+Polkinghorne, J. C. (2005). *Science and providence: God’s interaction with the world*.
+(Templeton Foundation Press ed.).
 Templeton Foundation Press.

 Rhodes, R. (2016, Sep 13). *The Doctrine of Election, Foreknowledge and Freewill* [Video].
 YouTube. https://youtu.be/pTuY7ZZ_6jk&t=118

+Ross, H. (2017). *Beyond the cosmos: The transdimensionality of God* (3rd ed.).
+Reasons to Believe.

 Ross, H. [@RTBHughRoss].
-(2020, September 9). *Question of the Week: Of the main sotierology models within evangelicalism to which do you adhere: Calvinism, Arminianism, or Traditionalism?* Facebook. https://m.facebook.com/RTBHughRoss/posts/3266294876781927/
+(2020, September 9). *Question of the Week: Of the main sotierology models within evangelicalism to which do you adhere: Calvinism, Arminianism, or Traditionalism?*.
+Facebook. https://m.facebook.com/RTBHughRoss/posts/3266294876781927/

 Singer, P. & Eddon, M. (2022, August 3). *Free will and moral responsibility*.
 Encyclopedia Britannica. https://www.britannica.com/topic/free-will-and-moral-responsibility